Quick Tips: How To Prune an Overgrown Climbing Rose

 2. Easy Step to Pruning Climbing Roses by Machine

 Pruning using a machine will help you to finish the work more efficiently.
 That’s why most people love to prune climbing roses by machine.
-The easiest and most efficient machine for pruning is using electric hedge trimmers.

 The size and shape of this pruning machine is easy to hold by your hand although you have to go by stairs in order to reach the branches.
-Also, the machine is easy to find in any market and easy to use as well by adjusting the length of the blade.

 • Prune in late winter while the flowers are faded and the tree is leafless.
 So, you can see the branches and canes clearly since they are located above.